Tester210-QA/tester/README.md

 # tester
-This is my first project for learning git
+This is my first project for learning git.
+Author-Abdul